Treasure Hunt: API Guide

 The call has two parameters:

-is a mandatory parameter specifying the id of the
+session is a mandatory parameter specifying the id of the

-is a mandatory parameter for specifying the tries
+session which corresponds to this player.answer is a mandatory parameter for specifying the tries

 answer.
 The answer is provided in text form but must match the question type as